Plant Morphology: The Investigation of Plant Form

 2. Ken Wilber’s AQAL map is hierarchical (holarchical) with regard to the basic levels (structure stages) of manifest reality.
 He states that organisms are composed of cells, which are composed of molecules, which are composed of atoms.
 According to a more refined version of this hierarchical view, organisms are composed of organ systems, composed of organs, composed of tissues, composed of cells, etc. Thus, plants such as flowering plants are composed of the root system and shoot, the former is composed of roots, the latter of stems and leaves (and their homologues).
 Furthermore, all organs may have trichomes (hairs), which are tissue outgrowths.
 Thus, we are dealing here with three levels of the hierarchy of plant construction: organ systems, organs, and tissues.
 As I pointed out above, we found a continuum between these three levels of the hierarchy, which means that the hierarchy collapses at these levels, since a hierarchy requires levels (Sattler and Jeune 1992; Jeune and Sattler 1992).
 I have shown that the hierarchy can also be collapsed at other levels (see Wilber’s AQAL Map and Beyond, Chapter 1).
 This does not mean that hierarchical thinking is completely useless, but it is limited and therefore needs to be complemented by other ways of thinking such as continuum thinking (fuzzy logic).

-4. Plant morphologists who embrace the root-stem-leaf delimitations of plants such as flowering plants seem often dead serious, and sometimes even aggressive and outright nasty, in its defense.
+4. Plant morphologists who embrace the root-stem-leaf delimitations of plants such as flowering plants often seem dead serious, and sometimes even aggressive and nasty in its defence.
 Unfortunately, such behavior is not restricted to plant morphology but occurs also in many other areas of science, philosophy, ideology, and religion.
-If we could go beyond the myth of the given and recognize the relativity of different views (which does not mean that they are necessarily equally valid; see, for example, Sattler 2009), we could inject lightness, humor and laughter into this exaggerated seriousness, which would be healing not only for individuals but also for the scientific community, society and the planet (see, for example, laughter yoga).
+If we could go beyond the myth of the given and recognize the relativity of different views (which does not mean that they are necessarily equally valid; see, for example, Sattler 2009), we could inject lightness, humor and laughter into this exaggerated seriousness, which would be healing not only for individuals but also for the scientific community, society and the planet (see, for example, laughter yoga and Ken Wilber, humor, and laughter).

 *For references without the title see under Refereed Papers in the list of my publications.
 For references with the title see under Book Chapters and Symposium Contributions in the same list.